GLAM-Workbench/anu-archives/README.md

 * [CSV-formatted list of all dates](https://github.com/GLAM-Workbench/anu-archives/blob/master/complete_date_list.csv) within the period of the volumes.
 Includes the number of pages available for each date, and the number of pages expected (the number of pages produced each day changes across the collection).
 On dates with no pages, the `reason` field is used to record details of holidays or other interruptions to trading (some with links to Trove).
 * [CSV-formatted list of holidays](https://github.com/GLAM-Workbench/anu-archives/blob/master/nsw_holidays_1900_1950.csv) in NSW from 1901 to 1950.
 * Full data about missing, misplaced, and duplicated pages is saved in [`page_data_master.py`](https://github.com/GLAM-Workbench/anu-archives/blob/master/page_data_master.py).
 This data is combined with the holiday data to generate the complete page and date lists above.
+* Print and handwritten data extracted from the images using Amazon Textract have been saved in a [series of CSV files available from Cloudstor](https://cloudstor.aarnet.edu.au/plus/s/RwRrCpisBac7N38).
+There's one file per year, and each row in the CSV represents a single column row.
+This data is in the process of being checked and cleaned, and is likely to change.
+The easiest way to explore this data is through the [Datasette interface](https://sydney-stock-exchange-xqtkxtd5za-ts.a.run.app) which provides fulltext and structured searching.

 <!-- START RUN INFO -->